cartologic/fgdb2postgis/README.rst

     * PostGIS v 2.5
     * ArcGIS Pro v 2.5.1

-  * The tool support only Latin characters for field names and suptypes while domain values and descriptions can be in any locale.
+  * The tool supports only Latin characters for field names and suptypes while domain values and descriptions might be in any locale.

 .. warning::
   * DO NOT apply this tool in a production postgis database!